martinarielriveros/CrApp/Readme.md

 **Work in progress**

 <h2>Some known issues</h2>

 - It works for spanish comments
-- Inconsistent values in comments

 <h2>TODO</h2>

-- Add Stopwords by user to filter results
 - Add similar words selected by users to group results